Xerox Engineering Research Fellows

 In particular, we are interested in utilizing hydrogel microenvironments to direct encapsulated mesenchymal stem cell (adult stem cell) function for applications in musculoskeletal tissue engineering.
 A thorough understanding of how material properties effect cell differentiation and tissue evolution is essential to tailor ‘instructive materials’ to direct cell function.

 Research Project #2: Targeted Polymer Therapeutics to Overcome Drug Delivery Barriers

 Conventional small molecule drugs and large macromolecular drugs have significant and distinctly different delivery barriers.
 For example, small molecule drugs, such as the chemotherapeutic doxorubicin, is highly hydrophobic, thus administration requires toxic cosolvents to aid blood solubility.
 Macromolecular drugs, on the other hand, suffer from enzymatic degradation and inactivation, difficulty in targeting to the appropriate cells and transversing the cell membrane, and often become degraded intracellularly once endocytosed.
 We are investigating polymer-drug complexes or polymer-drug conjugates to overcome these barriers and modulate drug delivery.

-Research Project: Viscoelastic Heating in Tendon
+Research Project: Viscoelastic Heating of Soft Biological Tissues

 Research Project #1: Biomedical Optics for Breast Cancer Detection and Therapy Monitoring